-1. On the logon page of the management console, select Extended and then log on using a valid user name and password.
+On the logon page of the management console, select Enable extended session timeout and then log on using a valid user name and password.

 - 2. Go to Administration > Updates and click the Firmware tab. - 3.
 Click Choose File or Browse, and select the firmware upgrade file. - 4.
 Click Apply.